Pinafore/cl1-hw/project/project.md

 Project Writeup
 ======================

-By 11:59 20.
-Dec (the final exam time as set by the registrar), have the person in your group whose last name is alphabetically last submit their project writeup explaining what you did and what results you achieved on GradeScope.
+By 11:59 19.
+Dec (the final exam time as set by the registrar), have the person in your group whose last name is alphabetically last submit their project writeup explaining what you did and what results you achieved on Gradescope.
 This document should make it clear:

 * Why this is a good idea